Vasudev2007/UGP-1-Scoliosis-Project/README.md

 ### Phase 2: AIX Estimation

-AIX Estimation can be broken down into 4 sections:
+AIX Estimation can be broken down into 4 sections
 Section-1: The Z-axis we found in the previous part

 #### Part 4: AIX (Asymmetry Index) Estimation